 11. Consume Green Tea/Black Coffee

-Green tea contains EGCG, which is an antioxidant.
-It helps flush out toxins and reduce inflammation in the body (16).
-Caffeine in green tea also helps in weight loss.
-Caffeine and chlorogenic acid in coffee increase satiety and induce thermogenesis (17).
+Green tea is great for weight loss.
+It contains EGCG, which is an antioxidant that helps flush out toxins and reduce inflammation in the body (23).
+The caffeine in green tea also helps in weight loss.
+Caffeine and chlorogenic acid in coffee increase satiety and induce thermogenesis (24).

-You may drink 3-4 cups of green tea per day.
-Drink 2 cups of black coffee per day.
-If you are caffeine intolerant, make sure to drink decaffeinated beverages.
+You may drink 3-4 cups of green tea or 2 cups of black coffee per day.
+Opt for decaffeinated tea and coffee if you have caffeine intolerance.

 12. Add Ginger To Detox Water

-Researchers have found that ginger aids weight loss by increasing satiety, thermogenesis, and fat burning and suppressing fat synthesis and absorption (18).
+Researchers have found that ginger aids weight loss by increasing satiety, thermogenesis, and fat burning and suppressing fat synthesis and absorption (25).
 Adding 3-4 slices of ginger to your detox water will not only add zest to the water but also help you shed belly fat quickly.
-Here are other ways to consume ginger for weight loss.

 13. Avoid Consuming Trans Fats